What to Know About the Gambian Dictator Refusing to Hand Over Power

 Things turned sour after members of Barrow’s coalition said that the dictator would be prosecuted for his alleged abuses once Barrow took office.
 Jammeh, who came into power during a 1994 military coup, performed a U-turn and sent the country to a political crisis by calling for a fresh election and for the Supreme Court to annul the results.

 On Jan.
 15, it was reported Barrow, for security reasons, had moved to Senegal until his planned inauguration.
-On Thursday, Barrow confirmed on Twitter that he would be inaugurated at the Gambian embassy in Senegal’s capital Dakar.
+On Thursday, Barrow was inaugurated at the Gambian embassy in Senegal’s capital Dakar.

 But Jammeh is still refusing to relinquish power?